 Pre-doctoral fellows work for one to two years as full-time research assistants for one or more faculty mentors and engage in additional education and training activities, including taking for credit or auditing one course per semester, participating in a weekly professional development seminar, and attending department research seminars.
 All positions are based on-campus, and most fellows work in common workspaces to foster camaraderie and peer learning.

 Our program is strengthened when a diversity of backgrounds, identities, and viewpoints are represented.
-We encourage members of historically underrepresented groups in economics to apply, including women, LGBTQ, Black, Latinx, Indigenous, and first-generation low-income (FGLI) college students, among others.
+We encourage members of historically underrepresented groups in economics to apply, including women, non-binary, LGBTQ+, Black, Latinx, Indigenous, and first-generation low-income (FGLI) college students, among others.
+We also encourage applications from individuals with past experience and future aspirations to study issues related to diversity, equity, inclusion, and identity.

 Applications will be reviewed on a rolling basis until positions have been filled.
 New positions may continue to be posted, and filled positions will be indicated.
 Short-listed applicants may be asked to complete a data or technical exercise and may be invited to interview.